xde013/izy-api/README.md

 # izypay

 > A simple REST API for izypay, to see it in action head to live demo [here](https://izypay.herokuapp.com/api/transactions "API live demo").
+You can also find a live example UI exploiting the API using VueJS [here](https://izy-1337.firebaseapp.com "Live UI example using VueJS")

 ## Run localy
 ``` bash